dimdenGD/OldTwitter/README.md

 For beta version:
 - You need Github account, please register if you haven't first!
 - Go to [Actions page](https://github.com/dimdenGD/OldTwitter/actions/workflows/pack.yml)
-- Click on latest "Pack Extension" workflow run
+- Click on latest "Pack Extension" workflow run (first from top)
-- Download `OldTwitterChrome` if you're on Chromium based browsers and `OldTwitterFirefox` if you're on Firefox
+- Download `OldTwitterChrome.zip` if you're on Chromium based browsers and `OldTwitterFirefox.zip` if you're on Firefox

 For stable version:
 - Go to [Releases page](https://github.com/dimdenGD/OldTwitter/releases/)